 It wouldn’t even be too much to ask a teacher to draw their own version of a diagram for you.
 The more diagrams you can get your hands on – the better.

 If you can, make sure that you have textbooks that use lots of diagrams and visuals.
 These types of good resources will significantly increase a Visual Learners studying ability.

 Videos are great resources for Visual Learners.
 Which is why it’s fantastic that there are now so many freely available educational videos online.

 Students don’t seem to mind sitting down and watching a video.
 This is something that can be done during their study periods or while studying at home.

 Visual Learners love using highlighters.
-They make things bright and colourful while making the important bits stand out.
+They make things bright and colorful while making the important bits stand out.

 When making their own notes they should develop their own highlighting system.
-Consistently highlighting certain types of facts in predefined colours will help Visual Learners sort out where facts sit in their heads.
+Consistently highlighting certain types of facts in predefined colors will help Visual Learners sort out where facts sit in their heads.

 Use flash cards

 While flash cards are a fantastic learning technique for Kinaesthetic Learners, they can also be a great way for Visual Learners to study.